 - Interestingly, humans have witnessed the existence of the Woolly Mammoths as numerous cave paintings of them have been found in Spain and France.

-- Also, mammoth bones were also utilized to create tools and used during burial ceremonies.
+- Also, mammoth bones were used to create tools during burial ceremonies.
 However, except for fossils preserved in ice, the Woolly Mammoth is now extinct.

 The Woolly Mammoth Clone Project